This post contains affiliate links.

-For a perfect Korean dish sure to fill your belly with comfort and delight, try kimchi udon noodles!
-This 20 minute recipe requires just 9 ingredients and is incredibly easy to prepare.
+For a perfect Korean dish sure to fill your belly with comfort and delight, try creamy kimchi udon noodles!
+This 20-minute recipe requires just 9 ingredients and is incredibly easy to prepare.
+So good, people make it weekly – see comments!

 In addition to being jam-packed with flavor, this dish is one that comes with extra coziness attached.
-I love to make this meal in the winter when I’m craving something that will warm me up.
-It’s a great hearty dish that’s guaranteed to leave your belly feeling full and content!
+It’s a great hearty dish that’s guaranteed to leave your belly feeling full and happy!

 Reader rating